-We’ve got a bowl of alphabet soup when it comes to accounting certifications: CPA, CFA, CMA, CIA, CAIA, FRM, CFP… Which is the best?
-Does it make sense to get more than one?
-Here is my analysis.
+We’ve got a bowl of alphabet soup when it comes to finance and accounting certifications: CPA, CFA, CMA, CIA, CAIA, FRM, CFP, etc.

 |Focus & Recognition|